iprathammishra/dsa-cheatsheet/patterns.md

 ## Insights.

 1. While thinking about a solution for a 2D DP problem.
 Think about sequences.
 Think about what dp[i][j] will actually represent at a certain state.
-Preaprocess dp or prepare the base case according to the problem statement.
+Preprocess dp or prepare the base case according to the problem statement.
 Then, for other states think about how dp[(i-1,j) or (i,j-1) or (i-1,j-1)] will affect your current dp[i][j] state.
 2. **IMP** To find the distance between two nodes in the tree.
 Just find **LCA** of those two nodes and then you can use BFS to get the distance (or depth) of the nodes.
 Add the depths and you have the **minimum distance between two nodes in a tree**.
 3. **IMP** Palindrome Partioning can be easily solved with backtracking.
 4. **IMP** LRU Cache can be solved with hashmaps to store the most recent key along with Doubly Linked-List for updating the values for the hashmaps.